-The io.aviso.rook/gen-routes function is provided with namespaces; the actual endpoints are functions within those namespaces.
+The io.aviso.rook/gen-table-routes function is provided with namespaces; the actual endpoints are functions within those namespaces.

 Rook identifies functions with the metadata :rook-route.
-Functions with this metadata will be added as endpoints.
+Functions with this metadata will be added as to the routing table.